OD-Stega: LLM-Based Relatively Secure Steganography via Optimized Distributions: Practical Considerations and Variations

-To reduce the computational complexity when the vocabulary set is large, especially when there is a large number of tokens with probabilities near zero, a simple strategy is to truncate the vocabulary in the subsequent processing once a probability distribution has been generated.
-This strategy has been adopted in \cite{nearimperceptibility2020}.
+To reduce the computational complexity when the vocabulary set is large, a simple strategy is to truncate the vocabulary in the subsequent processing once a probability distribution has been generated.
+This strategy has been adopted in \cite{shen2020near}.
 To leverage our optimization formulation, we consider a two-stage process: first, we truncate the vocabulary, and second, we optimize the probability adjustment on the truncated vocabulary as discussed in the previous section.
-For this two-stage approach, we establish the KL divergence between the original distribution and the eventual distribution on the truncated vocabulary, given below in Theorem \ref{thm:KL_additive}.
+For this two-stage approach, we establish the KL divergence (and total variation) between the original distribution and the eventual optimized distribution on the truncated vocabulary, given below in Theorem \ref{thm:KL_additive}.